bjl1118/LWJGL-Driver/README.md

 # LWJGL-Driver

-Learning game driver development with java and OpenGL. `/src` is where most of the project lives. `/res` has .obj files and texture images. `/lib` has jars and natives.
+Learning game driver development with ThinMatrix's online course on OpenGL. `/src` is where most of the project lives. `/res` has .obj files and texture images. `/lib` has jars and natives.